 • Core program themes will be presented in parallel sessions including:

-* The Strandness Symposium focusing the vascular laboratory, vascular diagnostics and integration of physicians, vascular technologists,
+* The Strandness Symposium focusing on the vascular laboratory, vascular diagnostics and integration of physicians, vascular technologists,

 nurses and others in the care of the patient with vascular disease